kiegroup/kogito-travel-agency-tutorial/README.md

 # Kogito Travel Agency - tutorial

+**For the latest updates on this tutorial, please visit [kogito-travel-agency](https://github.com/kiegroup/kogito-examples/tree/stable/kogito-travel-agency)**

 ## Description

 During this workshop we will create a software system for a startup travel agency called Kogito Travel Agency.
 It